All I Can Say Is I'm Sorry

 "All I Can Say Is I'm Sorry" is the sixth episode of the third season of the adult animated superhero television series Invincible and the twenty-third episode overall.
 It premiered on February 27, 2025 on Amazon Prime Video.
 Directed by Jason Zurek, Dan Duncan, and Shaun O'Neil, it was written by Ross Stracke and Simon Racioppa.
-Adapting the concluding storyline of the original comic volume Happy Days, episode introduces a new antagonist, Powerplex (voiced by Aaron Paul), and explores the emotional fallout of Mark Grayson's (voiced by Steven Yeun) actions as the superhero Invincible, particularly the devastation caused during his battle with Omni-Man in the first season finale.
+Adapting the concluding storyline of the original comic volume Happy Days, the episode introduces a new antagonist, Powerplex (voiced by Aaron Paul), and explores the emotional fallout of Mark Grayson's (voiced by Steven Yeun) actions as the superhero Invincible, particularly the devastation caused during his battle with Omni-Man in the first season finale.

 Plot summary

 In a flashback, Global Defense Agency (GDA) employee Scott Duvall loses his sister Jessica and niece Gretchen amidst Omni-Man and Mark Grayson / Invincible's battle throughout Chicago.
 (Note: As depicted in the first season episode "Where I Really Come From".)
 In the present, Scott, consumed by grief and rage, steals GDA technology to augment his natural ability to convert kinetic energy into electrical energy.
 Taking the name "Powerplex", he repeatedly terrorizes Chicago in failed attempts at luring and challenging Mark.
 After defeating Guardians of the Globe member Shapesmith, Scott flees to his wife Becky and son Jack.

 Meanwhile, Mark struggles with his role as a superhero and attempting to move forward while grappling with his moral uncertainties.
 Elsewhere, Rudy Connors builds a device to help his friend Amanda / Monster Girl, whose transformation powers de-ages her body every time she uses them, while Shrinking Rae tells Rex Splode she plans to retire from superhero work.
 Initially uncertain, feeling that his superhero identity is all he has, Rex ultimately accepts Rae's decision.

 Becky convinces a desperate Scott to stage her and Jack's kidnappings to lure Mark into a trap.
 In the ensuing fight, Scott inadvertently kills his family before Mark defeats him.
 Devastated by the unintended consequences of his presence, Mark is forced to confront the ripple effects of his existence as a superhero while Scott is taken into GDA custody.
 Returning home, Mark's girlfriend Atom Eve attempts to console him, but he remains withdrawn.

 Concurrently, the supervillain Angstrom Levy, having survived his last encounter with Mark, (Note: As depicted in the second season episode "I Thought You Were Stronger".) uses his multiversal powers to assemble an army of Invincible variants from across the multiverse.